formulae-org/package-time-js/README.md

    * Month as a number
    * Day of the month
    * Weekday
-   * Hour, in 24 hours format
+   * Hour of the day, in 24-hour format
    * Minute
    * Second
    * Millisecond